 Honestly, I can’t remember the last time we celebrated Valentines day “out.”
 It was definitely before the children were born!
 We always make a special dinner for the two of us.
 Sometimes he does the cooking…sometimes I do…sometimes we do it together.

-For dessert you can dress up mini cakes that you make ahead.
 Once you’re done with the meal, watch one of our favorite romance movies for a dinner and show date night at home.